 In North America, we often call the August full moon the Sturgeon Moon, Green Corn Moon or Grain Moon.
-This August full moon falls on August 18 at 9:27 UTC, which is before sunrise August 18 for us in the United States.
+This August full moon falls on August 7 at 18:11 UTC, which is during the daylight hours on August 7 for us in the United States.

 Bottom line: In North America, we sometimes call the August full moon the Sturgeon Moon.
-Watch it light up the nighttime from dusk August 17 until dawn August 18, 2016.
+Watch it light up the nighttime from dusk August 6 until dawn August 7, 2017.